iammelea/cosmos-tools/monitoro/install.md

-#Symple but practical bash script where telegram bot send msg with: sync status and peers of the sync for the Cosmos nodes you need.
+#Symple but practical bash script where telegram bot send msg with: sync status and peers for the Cosmos nodes you need.
 #if not running, start the node and send msg about that action too.
 Edit times under convenience.
 300 is =5 minutes.

 #What do?
 1 status node, 2 check if node is not runing then start in case need, 3 send telegram msg.